grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 An *audio driver architecture* typically connects a Faust program to the audio drivers.
 It is responsible for:

-- allocating and releasing the audio channels and presenting the audio as non-interleaved float data, normalized between -1.0 and 1.0
+- allocating and releasing the audio channels and presenting the audio as non-interleaved float/double data (depending of the `FAUSTFLOAT` macro definition), normalized between -1.0 and 1.0
 - calling the DSP `init` method at init time, to setup the `ma.SR` variable possibly used in the DSP code
 - calling the DSP `compute` method to handle incoming audio buffers and/or to produce audio outputs.